deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

-  did                    show did for filename disable                stop all DeltaFi processes egress-flow            start, stop or validate an egress flow enrich-flow            start, stop or validate an enrich flow export-config          export all the loaded flow configurations as yaml export-egress-plan     export a single egress flow plan by name as JSON export-enrich-plan     export a single enrich flow plan by name as JSON export-normalize-plan  export a single normalize flow plan by name as JSON export-transform-plan  export a single transform flow plan by name as JSON ingress                ingress one or more files to a flow install                install/upgrade the DeltaFi core
+  did                    show did for filename disable                stop all DeltaFi processes egress-flow            start, stop or validate an egress flow export-config          export all the loaded flow configurations as yaml export-egress-plan     export a single egress flow plan by name as JSON export-transform-plan  export a single transform flow plan by name as JSON ingress                ingress one or more files to a flow install                install/upgrade the DeltaFi core